 How much should a boat detail cost?

 Basic boat detailing services should include a wash, wax and interior cleaning.
-Services should be charged by the foot to ensure all labor & costs are properly covered.
-Reference the below table for different price options that you can consider.
+Most services should be charged by the foot and the size/condition will need to be evaluated and taken into consideration to determine the amount of labor time involved, to ensure all labor & costs are properly covered.
+Reference the below table for a starting point with ranges that you can consider.

 Price per FootCovers